 However, in many cases, infectious disease can be inferred as the most plausible dominant driver of extinction, or at least an important component cause, without unequivocal “proof”.
-For example, at least 12 species of Hawaiian land birds disappeared around the turn of the 20th century (van Riper et al. 1986) coinciding with the first detection of avian malaria Plasmodium reticulum on the islands (the main vector of which, Culex quinquefasciatus, arrived as early as 1826).
+For example, at least 12 species of Hawaiian land birds disappeared around the turn of the 20th century (van Riper et al. 1986) coinciding with the first detection of avian malaria Plasmodium relictum on the islands (the main vector of which, Culex quinquefasciatus, arrived as early as 1826).
 Although testing the susceptibility of now extinct birds to malaria is impossible, several extant species persist only at high altitudes, which are too cold for malaria transmission (van Riper et al. 1986).
-In addition, avian pox (a virus) spread by the same species of mosquito vector, has major effects on the native Hawaiian bird fauna (Van Riper et al. 2002).
+In addition, avian pox (a virus) spread by the same species of mosquito vector, has had additional major effects on the native Hawaiian bird fauna (Van Riper et al. 2002).

-(Gilpin and Soule 1986)
+As has long been recognised (Gilpin and Soule 1986) most extinctions are a result of multiple interacting factors.
+In some situations, infectious diseases may be responsible for a major decline in population numbers, and one or more other factors may be responsible for finally driving the now rare population to extinction.
+In other cases, a major decline may have occurred due to factors other than disease, but disease may finally drive the population to extinction.
+We therefore include drivers of major declines in our review, in addition to considering cases where disease itself may have been the final causative agent of extinction.

-For the purposes of this review, we focus on infectious diseases that to our best knowledge are thought to drive declines and functional extinctions of species in the wild, rather than diseases of captive animals, regardless of whether they resulted in proximate extinction of the species.
+For the purposes of this review, we consider infectious diseases of species in the wild, rather than infections of captive animals.
+Also, we focus on infectious diseases that to our best knowledge have caused declines and functional extinctions of species, regardless of whether they were proximately involved in the extinction of a species.

-Factors contributing to disease-associated declines
+Drivers of disease-associated declines

-Whether a pathogen threatens a particular host depends on a complex interaction between the properties of the pathogen, characteristics of the host and the environment in which both exist, all considered in the context of the ecological community in which they are embedded and its evolutionary history.
-Figure 2 shows a conceptualisation for understanding the interaction of these factors, in the context of amphibian chytridiomycosis.
-We will discuss these factors in more detail below.
+Whether a pathogen threatens a particular host depends on a complex interaction between the properties of the pathogen, characteristics of the host, and the environment in which both exist, all considered in the context of the ecological community in which they are embedded and its evolutionary history.
+Figure 2 shows a conceptualisation for understanding the interaction of these factors, using amphibian chytridiomycosis as a case study.

+Chytridiomycosis is caused by the fungus Batrachochytrium dendrobatidis (hereafter Bd) and is a fatal skin disease in amphibians.
+It is remarkable among wildlife pathogens for its devastating impact on global biodiversity.
+The fungus was first identified as the causative agent of multiple frog declines and extinctions in the Americas and Australia around the turn of the century (Berger et al. 1998, Longcore et al. 1999).
+Since that time, studies of museum specimens and molecular tracing have revealed that it originated from the Korean peninsula and was spread around the world through amphibian trade over the last century (O’Hanlon et al. 2018).
+The fungus is maintained in aquatic environments by tolerant reservoir hosts (e.g. Fig. 2 (b)), enabling it to cause more vertebrate extinctions (> 70 species) and endangerments ( 500 species) than any other pathogen (Scheele et al. 2019).
+However, there are now some signs of species’ recovery (Jaynes et al. 2022).

 Factors related to infection transmission